-Although the weakening of these one-way valves and subsequent varicose veins can be inherited, there are some factors other than genes that may be at play and could influence whether or not you develop varicose veins.
+Although the weakening of these one-way valves and subsequent varicose veins can be inherited, there are some factors other than genes that may be at play and could influence whether or not you develop this condition.

 - Female hormones – Being female or taking medications that contain female hormones, such as birth control pills or hormone replacement therapy, increases your risk of developing varicose veins.
 Female hormones are thought to relax the veins, limiting their ability to send the blood up.

 - Family history – Varicose veins has a strong genetic element.
-If either of your parents or grandparents suffered from varicose veins, there is a strong chance of developing varicose veins.
+If either of your parents or grandparents suffered from varicose veins, there is a strong chance of developing them yourself.

-- Excess weight – Being overweight increases your risk of varicose veins.
+- Excess weight – Being overweight increases your risk.
 Increased body weight can strain the veins and limit the flow of blood back to the heart.